KiloLiuton/event-driven-cpp-minimalist/README.md

 Here we present some code to perform a dynamical simulation of this model on arbitrary connection graphs between oscillators.

+## Requirements

+- python 3.7.0
+- python networkx
+- gcc 8.x or newer (might work on older versions but was not tested)
+- make

 ## How it works
 The connection graph between oscillators is defined during compile time.
 The current Makefile will automatically generate a ring-lattice topology with